 Favly is a social referral app that relies on personal referrals from users’ own networks, rather than star ratings and reviews.

-When I stepped in, the iOS app was already underway but:
+When I stepped in, the iOS app was underway:

-- Design decisions had been made outside of native iOS standards, draining development resources.
+- Design decisions didn’t conform to native iOS standards, draining development resources.

 - Without Android and web platforms it was not meeting MVP requirements.

-- Email and mobile notification features had yet to be developed.
+- Email and mobile notification features were needed.

 Along with founders, the key stakeholder was the marketing director.
 I collaborated with him on strategy, and led a senior and junior designer.
 I coordinated directly with the dev team to drive the project forward with the least possible friction.